 This document applies to the latest software listed and higher versions.
-When a subsequent software version changes the information in this document, a new issue will be released.
+When a subsequent software version changes the information in this document, a new issue will be released to the Beckman Coulter website.
+For labeling updates, go to www.beckmancoulter.com and download the most recent manual or system help for your instrument.